 - When the tank is empty and clean, pour the new media into the tank and screw the head back onto the tank.
+In units where the center tube stays in the tank, be careful not to pour media into the tube.
 Be sure the tank threads are clean and no media is in the threads.
 It is a good idea to lube the o ring at the bottom of the head lightly with silicone grease.
 Screw the head snugly onto the tank, hand tight.
 No tools needed.

 - Reconnect the head to the house plumbing, then turn on the inlet valve part way and let the system fill with water slowly.
 Turn off the water and let the media soak for half an hour.